 Here I'm going to talk about some dirty tactics that bad and dishonest people often use to try to win arguments without actually finding a flaw in your reasoning.
+(Though note that most of these aren't always done intentionally, so try not to assume guilt where it may not exist.)

 - The untouchable lie